 Even though people receive no treatment, they may show a placebo effect.
 In short, a placebo effect is seen an alleviation of symptoms, despite the fact that people do not receive a treatment.
 In other words, the alleviation of symptoms must rely on other mechanisms than the treatment mechanisms (i.e., medicine).

-The placebo effect may work through various psychological processes: classical conditioning; patient expectancy; the patient’s desire for a favorable treatment outcome.
+The placebo effect may work through various psychological processes: classical conditioning, patient expectancy, and the patient’s desire for a favorable treatment outcome.
 Often, there is seen a neurobiological or immunological basis for the placebo effect (Gibbs, 2010).

 The placebo effect is therefore considered to be as “real” as a real treatment outcome.
 Sometimes, placebo effects elicit therapeutic effects that are equivalent to real treatment effects.